 Just be sure to heat a tortillas before bending it so it becomes soft and stretchy.

 Siete: Siete tortillas are comparable to Mikey’s tortillas and also come frozen.
 They are made from a combination of cassava flour, almond flour, and other grain-free ingredients.
 I love this brand as well.
-Be sure to heat the tortillas to make them bendy and soft.
+Be sure to heat the tortillas to make them bendy and soft, although you can expect them to break under pressure.

 Toufayan Bakery: The reviews for Toufayan tortillas on Amazon are pretty good.
 These gluten-free tortillas are made from a combination of rice flours and starches.
 Most reviews say the wraps bend without breaking and that they taste good in sandwich wraps.